 - Pinch of salt

-In a small saucepan, whisk flour into milk together over medium-low heat, stirring constantly, until it thickens.
-It will be the consistency of a thick paste.
+- In a small saucepan, whisk flour into milk together over medium-low heat, stirring constantly, until it thickens.
+It will be the consistency of a thick paste2.
 Make sure that you whisk the flour and milk together well before you begin cooking it to avoid lumps.

-While the mixture is cooling, cream the butter, sugar, and salt together until light and fluffy on medium high-high, about 5 minutes.
+- While the mixture is cooling, cream the butter, sugar, and salt together until light and fluffy on medium high-high3, about 5 minutes4.
 Make sure that you scrape down the sides and really incorporate the butter and sugar to avoid gritty frosting.